LilasX/Database-Development-2021/README.md

 # Database-Development-2021
 Java Project with Oracle Database and Eclipse in 2021.
-Vehicles Fleet Management,
+Vehicles Fleet Management.